Root Canal Therapy

 Our use of digital x-ray technology reduces radiation exposure up to 90% and eliminates the use of chemicals.
 It's better for you.
 It's better for the environment.

-This technology allows Drs.
-Olfson and Dwyer to capture a 3D image of the prepared tooth and immediately create tooth-colored, porcelain restorations.
+This technology allows Dr. Olfson to capture a 3D image of the prepared tooth and immediately create tooth-colored, porcelain restorations.